ld5ehom/movie/README.md

 ## Vercel Serverless Functions

-프로젝트 루트 경로에 `/api` 폴더를 생성하고,
+Create a `/api` folder in the project root path,
-API Key 를 노출하지 않도록 서버리스 함수를 작성
+Write a serverless function so as not to expose the API Key

 __/api/movie.js__